mathetos/synced-pattern-popups/readme.txt

 == Screenshots ==

-1. Admin interface showing all synced patterns with IDs and trigger codes
+1. The Synced Patterns menu item appears under Appearance in WordPress Admin
-2. Block Editor link setup with href trigger
+2. Setting up a popup trigger using the href attribute in the WordPress Block Editor
-3. Modal displaying rich content with images and layout
+3. Example modal displaying an Instagram-style grid layout with images and complex block layouts
-4. Modal with simple text content
+4. Example modal with simple text content, lists, and formatted blocks
-5. AI TLDR settings configuration
+5. The admin interface showing all available synced patterns with their IDs, trigger codes, and management options

 == Changelog ==